|

 modified the psionic shield to absorb indigenous omniband wavelenghts.

-29. With ample supplies, the inhabitants evacuated the Cardship
+29. The inhabitants evacuated the Cardship

 to 'blend in.'